programminghistorian/jekyll/en/lessons/getting-started-with-mysql-using-r.md

 Let's do this using R!
 Below is an expanded version of the R Script we used above to connect to the database.
 For brevity, the first 3 comments we had in the R Script above are removed.
 We no longer need them.

-In line 4 of the program below, remember to change the path to the rmysql.settingsfile that matches your computer.
+In line 4 of the program below, remember to change the path to the rmariadb.settingsfile that matches your computer.

 ```
 library(RMariaDB)